andresem/Interactive-NSS/README.md

 * scipy
 * sklearn

-To run the interactive code you must run in terminal:
+To execute the interactive code you must run in terminal:
 ```
 !bokeh serve --show nelson_siegel_interactive.py
 ```